Learn more about what an ICO is and how to get involved.

-The best ICO to get involved with is one that you understand, can believe in and genuinely think will succeed.
+The best ICO to is one that you understand, can believe in and genuinely think will succeed.

 Look for the professional coins that have clearly had a lot of work put into them, and avoid the shady “get rich quick” schemes.
 Here are a few tips:

 - Understand what the coin is meant to accomplish.
 It typically needs to fulfil a function in order to become valuable.